-In the event of Admission, a key component of the Group's compensation model for partners and fee earners will be the ability to provide equity incentives via discretionary trusts, including the Employee Benefit Trust ("EBT"), the Reward Share Trust ("RST") and a Share Incentive Plans trust to be operated in conjunction with the UK share incentive plan (the "SIP Trust" and together with the EBT, and RST the "Trusts"), which would be established for the benefit of partners, employees, staff and consultants across the Group.
-The Trusts would be used to fund share award allocations for lateral hires and promotions, as well as the existing partner and employee incentive scheme.
+Post-Admission, a key component of the Group's compensation model for partners and fee earners will be the ability to provide equity incentives via discretionary trusts, including the Employee Benefit

+Trust ("EBT"), the Reward Share Trust ("RST") and a Share Incentive Plans trust to be operated in conjunction with the UK share incentive plan (the "SIP Trust" and together with the EBT, and RST the "Trusts"), which will be established for the benefit of partners, employees, staff and consultants across the Group.
+The Trusts will be used to fund share award allocations for lateral hires and promotions, as well as the existing partner and employee incentive scheme.
 These Trusts are designed to attract lateral hires and incentivise strong performance among the Group's partners, partner equivalents and staff.
-See Part XII - "Additional Information - 13.
-Share Incentive Plans".
+See Part XVI-"Additional Information" 11 Share Incentive Plans".